JaneliaSciComp/jacs-cm/docs/ComposeDeployment.md

 You can monitor the progress with this command:
 ```
-./manage.sh compose ps
+./manage.sh compose ps standalone
 ```

 ## Initialize Databases

-Now you are ready to initalize the databases:
+If you are running your own databases, you will need to initalize them now:
 ```
 ./manage.sh init-databases
 ```